COVID-19 Vaccine After Care: Pfizer-BioNTech and Moderna Vaccines

 Things to remember after you receive the vaccine

-- Continue to follow the recommendations of local public health officials to prevent spread of COVID-19, which include wearing a mask, staying at least 2 metres from others and limiting/avoiding contact with others outside your household.
+- Continue to follow local public health recommendations to prevent the spread of COVID-19, which include wearing a mask, staying at least 2 metres from others and limiting/avoiding contact with others outside your household.

 - The second dose is required to build adequate immunity and provide protection against COVID-19.